nanoporetech/modkit/README.md

 ## bedMethyl output description

 ### Some definitions:

-N_mod: Number of filtered reads classified as a specific base modification.
-For example, if the base
-      modification is `h` (5hmC) then this number is the number of reads classified as 5hmC.
+**N_mod**: Number of filtered calls that classified a residue as a specific base modification.
+For example, if the base modification is `h` (5hmC) then this number is the number of filtered reads with a 5hmC call aligned to this position.

-N_canonical: Number of filtered reads classified as canonical as opposed to modified.
-The exact base must be inferred
-      by the modification code.
+**N_canonical**: Number of filtered calls that classified a residue canonical as opposed to modified.
+The exact base must be inferred by the modification code.
 For example, if the modification code is `m` (5mC) then the canonical base is cytosine.
 If the modification code is `a`, the canonical base is adenosine.

-N_other_mod: Number of reads classified as modified where the canonical base is the same, but the actual modification
+**N_other_mod**: Number of filtered calls that classified a residue as modified where the canonical base is the same, but the actual modification is different.
-      is different.
 For example, for a given cytosine there may be 3 reads with `h` calls, 1 with a canonical call, and 2 with `m` calls.
 In the row for `h` N_other_mod would be 2 and in the `m` row N_other_mod would be 3.

-filtered_coverage: N_mod + N_other_mod + N_canonical
+**filtered_coverage**: N_mod + N_other_mod + N_canonical

-N_diff: Number of reads with a base other than the canonical base for this modification.
-For example, in a row for
-      `h` the canonical base is cytosine, if there are 2 reads with C->A substitutions, N_diff will be 2.
+**N_diff**: Number of reads with a base other than the canonical base for this modification.
+For example, in a row for `h` the canonical base is cytosine, if there are 2 reads with C->A substitutions, N_diff will be 2.

-N_delete: Number of reads with a delete at this position
+**N_delete**: Number of reads with a delete at this position

-N_filtered: Number of reads not passing filtering (specifics TBD).
+**N_filtered**: Number of calls where the probability of the call was below the threshold.
+The threshold can be set on the command line or computed from the data (usually filtering out the lowest 10th percentile of calls).

-N_nocall: Number of reads aligned to this position, with the correct canonical base, but without a base modification
+**N_nocall**: Number of reads aligned to this position, with the correct canonical base, but without a base modification call.
-      call.
 This can happen, for example, if the model requires a CpG dinucleotide and the read has a CG->CH substitution.

 ### Columns in the bedMethy